hbctraining/variant_analysis/lessons/11_variant_annotation.md

 Here is what each part of that command does:

   - `bcftools annotate` This calls the annotate function within `bcftools`
-  - `-h $PEDIGREE_HEADER_FILE` This is the header information that we want to append to the end of the VCF file's header lines
+  - `--header-lines $PEDIGREE_HEADER_FILE` This is the header information that we want to append to the end of the VCF file's header lines
   - `$FILTERED_VCF_FILE` This is our input VCF file without the appended header
   - `> $FILTERED_VCF_FILE_WITH_PEDIGREE_HEADER` Then this is the output file with the appended header